HTTPArchive/almanac.httparchive.org/src/content/en/2022/third-parties.md

 )
 }}

-The prevalence of third-parties remained at the same high levels as the previous year, i.e. 94% of websites use at least one third party.
+The prevalence of third-parties remained at the same high levels as the previous year: 94% of websites use at least one third party.

 {{ figure_markup(
   image="median-number-of-third-parties-by-rank.png",